ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 !!! release
     This is a **Beta Release**.<br>
-    This model configuration and source code might change before the full release.<br>
+    Any model configuration and related source code mentioned in this page might change before the full release.<br>
     Limited support is currently provided for this model.
 Its usage is only recommended for testing by experienced users and collaborators.
 For a supported and validated model and configuration, see [Run ACCESS-OM2](/models/run-a-model/run-access-om2) instead.

 <div class="text-card-group" markdown>